-2.1 Good Employer/Equal Employment Opportunities [sections.77A State Sector Act 1988597 and 600 of Education and Training Act 2020]
+2.1 Good Employer/Equal Employment Opportunities [s.77A State Sector Act 1988]

-- 2.1.1 Every employer bound by this agreement shall: - (a) Operate a personnel policy that complies with the principles of being a good employer; providing equal access and consideration and equal encouragement, in areas of recruitment, selection, promotion, conditions of employment and career development, for people to pursue their careers without their chances being reduced by factors which are irrelevant to the requirements of the position, for example, race, sex, sexual orientation, country of origin, marital status, family responsibilities, age, disability and HIV status; - (b) Make provision for: - (i) good and safe working conditions; and - (ii) the impartial selection of suitably qualified persons for appointment; - (iii) take all reasonable steps to remove obstacles which may impact on the: - aims and aspirations of Mäaori people; - employment needs of the Maaori people; - need for the greater involvement of the Mäori-Māori people in the education service; - (iv) take all reasonable steps to remove obstacles which may impact on the: - aims, aspirations and employment needs of women; - aims, aspirations and employment needs of people with disabilities; - aims, aspirations, employment needs and cultural differences of ethnic or minority groups; - opportunities for the enhancement of the abilities of individual employees; - (c) Develop, publish and comply with an equal employment opportunities programme in accordance with the above, on a yearly basis. - 2.1.2 Attention is drawn to the good employerpersonnel provisions of the State Sector ActEducation and Training Act 20201988.
+- 2.1.1 Every employer bound by this agreement shall: - Operate a personnel policy that complies with the principles of being a good employer; providing equal access and consideration and equal encouragement, in areas of recruitment, selection, promotion, conditions of employment and career development, for people to pursue their careers without their chances being reduced by factors which are irrelevant to the requirements of the position, for example, race, sex, sexual orientation, country of origin, marital status, family responsibilities, age, disability and HIV status: - (b) Make provision for: - (i) good and safe working conditions; and - (ii) the impartial selection of suitably qualified persons for appointment; - (iii) take all reasonable steps to remove obstacles which may impact on the: - aims and aspirations of M\u00e4ori people; - employment needs of the M\u00e4ori people: - need for the greater involvement of the M\u00e4ori people in the education service; - (iv) take all reasonable steps to remove obstacles which may impact on the: - · aims, aspirations and employment needs of women; - aims, aspirations and employment needs of people with disabilities; - aims, aspirations, employment needs and cultural differences of ethnic or minority groups; - (v) opportunities for the enhancement of the abilities of individual employees; - (c) Develop, publish and comply with an equal employment opportunities programme in accordance with the above, on a yearly basis. - 2.1.2 Attention is drawn to the good employer provisions of the State Sector Act 1988.
 These provisions in this Act or any amendment or Act passed in substitution of this Act shall apply with particular regard to good and safe working conditions and opportunities for the enhancement of the abilities of individual teachers.